hpointu/hpointu.github.io/_posts/2019-12-31-first-things-first.md

 might take a few days or weeks until I have something readable.

 As for the game itself, I've decided to give myself a few months to come up with a basic prototype.
-No fancy graphics or whatever but I want to expore some features space and see what works and what doesn't.
+No fancy graphics or whatever but I want to explore some features space and see what works and what doesn't.
 Depending how it goes, I'll develop the idea further.
 But because I have a full time job, as well as other side projects, I will only be able to dedicate a limited amount of time to that